80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a sound made by rats or mice, also by objects like shoes, doors or wheels

-Example sentenceHer new boots squeaked as she walked.
+Example in a sentenceHer new boots squeaked as she walked.

 71. Thump